cobi-bike/Module-Grid/README.md

 ## Quickstart: Interactive Demo

-The quickest way to test the module without any setup:
+The quickest way to test the module via [Glitch.com](https://glitch.com):

 [<img src="https://cdn.cobi.bike/static/devkit-assets/github/open_demo_button.png" width="170px" alt="Open demo button">](https://glitch.com/edit/#!/import/github/cobi-bike/Module-Grid)

+Glitch.com allows you to edit, host and fork Node.js applications for quick prototyping.

+## Overview
+This module listens to various speed and navigation events and displays it to the user.
+The user can zoom in and out with his thumb controller.
+In Edit-Mode, he may reorder the tiles to his needs.

 ## Installation and Setup